The definitive Amcache.hve forensic reference: every key, every value, every timestamp

 Earlier state of this hive?
 Shadow Copies, prior backups, KAPE Triage collections

-A finding sourced from Amcache plus Prefetch plus a Security 4688 is reportable.
+A finding sourced from Amcache plus Prefetch plus Security 4688 is reportable.
 A finding sourced from Amcache alone is a lead.

 12. Tools that read Amcache#

-Tool Strengths When to reach for it
+Tool Strengths Reach for it when

 Velociraptor Windows.Registry.Amcache Fleet-wide collection and parsing EDR-style sweep across hundreds of hosts